Skip to content

 # Optional flags:

-# External network to use for the API and Ingress endpoints.
+# External network to use for the Ingress endpoint.

 # CA certificate path to use for the OpenStack API if using self-signed certificates.